spdx/spdx-3-model/model/Software/Properties/primaryPurpose.md

 ## Description

-purpose provides information about the primary purpose of the software artifact.
+primaryPurpose provides information about the primary purpose of the software artifact.

 ## Metadata

-- name: purpose
+- name: primaryPurpose
 - Nature: DataProperty
 - Range: SoftwarePurpose